Japanese 5-7-5 autumn haiku to English three line

 - Yosa Buson’s haiku poems

-- Best 10 love lyrics haiku poems by famous Japanese poets
+- Best 10 love haiku poetry collections by famous Japanese poets

 - Takahama Kyoshi’s haiku poems